-Apply online at the above link for all positions in advertising sales, Collegian news, photojournalism, Royal Purple yearbook, advertising design, IT support, business office positions.
+Apply here for all student positions in advertising sales, Collegian news, photojournalism, Royal Purple yearbook, advertising design, IT support, business office positions.

 The Collegian and the Royal Purple are one of the nation’s most honored college newspaper and yearbook duo.
 Both regularly win the Associated Collegiate Pacemaker awards — the Pulitzer Prize of collegiate publications.
 ACP Pacemaker are awarded to the nation’s top three collegiate yearbooks of 300 or more pages.
 Pacemakers also go to the top five broadsheet dailies.